 Skip to main content

-This guide will explore one such resource, Kubernetes secrets, with a specific focus on Sealed Secrets.
+This guide will explore Kubernetes secrets, with a specific focus on sealed secrets.

 Prerequisites